chinenual/synergize/docs/HARDWARE.md

 ### Parity

 By default, the Synergy is configured for "no parity" and that is how I have tested the serial connections.
 However, this is configurable via buttons on the front panel of the Synergy:
-Press RESTORE twice and the LED's in the Channel Assign button display the parity settings:
+Press RESTORE twice and the LED's in the Channel Assign button display the parity settings.
+The Channel Assign button can be used to alter the parity setting while in this mode.

 | Channel Assign | Parity |
 |+----- |  |